Pearson-Higher-Ed/design/c/modal/v2.0.5/index.md

       * __Modals without actions__

-        For less critical content, meaning it won’t make much difference if users ignore the content, then you don’t need to include buttons.
-Users can simply click the “X” or click outside the modal to dismiss it.
-For example, a modal that displays additional information about a teacher to help students choose a class doesn’t need action buttons.
+        If the modal content is not as critical to the users, then you don’t need buttons.
+Users can simply click the “X” or anywhere outside the modal to close it.
+For example, a modal that displays additional information about an instructor to help students choose a class doesn’t need buttons.

     contents: